A hosepipe ban has been announced by Southern Water and is set to affect people across large parts of Hampshire and all of the Isle of Wight.

 Small business owners may be wondering how the hosepipe ban will impact their business.
-Read on to find out more about the regulations, hosepipe ban areas, and if the temporary ban includes commercial use.
+And with heatwaves sweeping across most of the UK, are any other areas at risk of a hosepipe ban too?

 When is the hosepipe ban?

-Also known as a temporary use ban (TUB), the first hosepipe bans came in on 26 June for Sussex and Kent.
+Also known as a temporary use ban (TUB), the Southern Water hosepipe ban is in place from 21 July.

 The temporary restrictions stop people from using a hosepipe to water gardens and plants, clean cars, wash windows, and fill paddling pools.